Mfireg/resistors_js_challenge/README.md

 #### NVM

-Sometimes could be a bit stressing to manage multiple versions of node so I suggest to use [NVM](https://github.com/nvm-sh/nvm)
+Sometimes could be a bit stressful to manage multiple versions of node so I suggest to use [NVM](https://github.com/nvm-sh/nvm)